 Hey guys!
 I am back from South Carolina and have to show you some of the projects we worked on while I was down there.
 My friends daughter, Ella, is 10 years old and she wanted me to decorate her room.
 Her mother had a very small budget of $100 and we completed this room under $100!
 She spent a grand total of $88 and some spare change for this transformation.

 I knew when I was coming down that I was going to bring my rug to give to her.
-I brought this rug from home because I no longer needed, changed out the bedding, and added some artwork.
+I brought this rug from home because I no longer needed it.
+We also changed out the bedding, added some throw pillows and some artwork.
 Little things make such a big difference!
 The throw pillows were $2 from Roses, the floating shelves were $3 also from Roses, and the decor on top of the shelves are all from Dollar Tree.
 We made the art on her wall from Dollar Tree supples, just a foam poster and black stickers.

-We made this wall mirror for $9 by using command strips and Dollar Tree mirrors and sticking them on the wall.
-We found the wall deca, the silver perfume tray, and the silver ring holder also at Dollar Tree.
-I spray painted the candle holder black so it goes with the theme and used white candles on top-all from Dollar Tree.
+We made this wall mirror above her dresser for $9 by using command strips and Dollar Tree mirrors and sticking them on the wall.
+We found the wall decal, the silver perfume tray, and the silver ring holder also at Dollar Tree.
+I spray painted her candle holder black so it goes with the theme and used white candles on top-all from Dollar Tree.

 Since we didn’t have much money to spend on artwork of this scale, I made this poster out of foam poster and black letter stickers from Dollar Tree.

 She already had the skull frame from Dollar Tree (Halloween section) and she wanted to keep it and put it above her bed.
 I liked the idea and we needed to create something that would go with it and balance out the weight of the bed.
 We found the shelves at Roses for around $3 (not even kidding!)